 Stars bright.
 The sun still long to rise.
 Few have slept.
 A man on the other side of the fire, hard bony face of tattoos.
 Blue face.
 Blue body of pictures and magic.
 He’s sharpening his spear for so long I swear it could cut holes in moonlight, the air, slice a song in half.

 Eyes meet now and then.
 Warrior eyes.
 In all I see the glint of fury like angry wolves.
 Not any wolves, those with mewling pups behind.
-Cornered in their own land.
+Cornered in our own land by you.

-Get out of our country.
+Get out of this country.
+It’s not yours to despoil and enslave.
 You’ve come too far.

-We die in the dawn.
+We die in the dawn – but not for nought.
 Every one of us will destroy two or three of you.
-Those invaders who flee and live shall suffer lifelong horrors.
+Those of you who flee and live shall suffer lifelong horrors.
 Moments when you will scream in front of your children, weep in public or wake in frantic panic, fighting, sweating, confused.
 You’ll not be back.
 Run home to Rome, safe but not sane.
 Unmanned.

 A thin warrior to my left, painted for battle already – his eyes would shrivel any heart, freeze it.
 He’ll go down not knowing he’s dead.
 He’ll still fight while his eyes close for the last time.

 Sharp tang in the air, not fear: ferocity.

 No one talks.
 No need.
 We are together, ready, powerful.
 A thousand desperate men.

 Why did you fools come?
 Who sent you here?
 Are your gods insane?